 Canvas: The online learning management system used for assigning individual student assessment (goals and reflection) of a co-op experience.

 Career Advisor: The Career Services staff member who supports co-op acquisition goals for the student’s major of study.

+CCP Accelerated Students: These students are designated by their inclusion into the CCP Learning Community, as designated by Academic Advising, as well as their enrollment in the Accelerate Business Pathways class

 Cooperative Education (Co-op): The academic program which complements terms of full-time academic course work with terms of full-time and/or part-time work experience which are paid, properly supervised and evaluated, and discipline-related.